-Percent reduction in landings from increasing the minimum size limit was calculated from the length data collected in the Marine Recreational Information Program(MRIP), Southeast Headboat Survey, and Texas Parks and Wildlife recreational landings survey (TPWD).
+Percent reduction in landings from increasing the minimum size limit was calculated from the length data collected in the Marine Recreational Information Program (MRIP), Southeast Headboat Survey, and Texas Parks and Wildlife recreational landings survey (TPWD).
 The lengths were converted to weight using conversion equations defined in SEDAR 33.
 The reductions were calculated in terms of weight.
-Additional information on the details on calculating the percent reductions can be found at SERO-LAPP-2012-02.
-MRIP and TPWD reductions were calculated for both private vessels and charter boats.
+Released fish were calculated from increasing the size limit and a discard mortality of 10% (from SEDAR 33) was applied.
+Fish killed from the discard mortality were incorporated into the reduced catch from increasing the size limit, and this increases the estimated percent reduction in landings calculated from increasing the size limit.
+This follows the assumption that the catch will be reduced due to a reduced stock from dead discards.
+Additional information on the details on calculating the percent reductions can be found at SERO-LAPP-2012-02 which is available in the internet at http://sero.nmfs.noaa.gov/sustainable_fisheries/lapp_dm/documents/pdfs/2015/sero-lapp-2012-02_caribbean_parrotfish_size_trip_limits.pdf.
+MRIP and TPWD reductions were calculated for both private and charter sectors.